 The Total Copper Value is determined based on the U.S. Dollar amount displayed in the Copper

 Price text box.
-You could also use one of the other major world currencies available in the
+You could also use one of the other world currencies available in the

 drop-down menu located underneath the prices.
 The default price is updated frequently during

 normal trading hours.
 You can change the Copper Price to represent the amount you would like to

 pay per pound for the copper content in any stockpile of U.S. copper pennies.
 This can help you